Nanoptera in a Period-2 Toda Chain: Introduction

-One of the earliest investigations of the 2-periodic Toda lattice was a numerical study of the near-integrable properties of the system by Casati \& Ford \cite{Casati1}.
-This study showed that the diatomic system behaves as a near-integrable system for values of the mass ratio $m_2/m_1 \in (0,1)$ (where we note that the system is integrable for $m_2/m_1 = 0$ and $m_2/m_1 = 1$) if the total system energy is below some critical threshold, which depends on the mass ratio.
-If the total energy in the system exceeds this threshold, then the system transitions from near-integrable to chaotic behavior.
-However, for the purposes of the present study, we treat the system as near-integrable, as we only consider small mass ratios ($0 < m_2/m_1 \ll 1$), and then the threshold energy tends to infinity as the system nears the integrable behavior associated with $m_2/m_1 = 0$.
+One of the earliest investigations of the 2-periodic Toda lattice was a numerical study of the near-integrable properties of the system by Casati and Ford \cite{Casati1}.
+Their study showed that the diatomic system behaves as a near-integrable system for values of the mass ratio $m_2/m_1 \in (0,1)$ (where we note that the system is integrable for $m_2/m_1 = 0$ and $m_2/m_1 = 1$) if the total system energy is below some critical threshold, which depends on the mass ratio.
+If the total energy of the system exceeds this threshold, the system transitions from near-integrable to chaotic dynamics.
+In our study, we examine the near-integrable regime of the system, as we only consider small mass ratios ($0 < m_2/m_1 \ll 1$).
+The threshold energy becomes infinite as the system nears the integrable dynamics associated with $m_2/m_1 = 0$.

-The knowledge that the diatomic Toda lattice exhibits near-integrable behavior inspired many authors to search for solitary-wave solutions to these periodic systems.
-Early results established that these lattices do not produce the localized pulse-like solutions typically associated with the Toda Lattice \cite{Toda2}.
-Nevertheless, numerical studies such as \cite{Hornquist1, Okada1, Tabata1}, as well as experimental studies using electrical transmission lines \cite{Kofane1}, indicate that any solitary wave propagating through a diatomic Toda lattice leaves a trail of non-decaying oscillations in its wake.
-In particular, the work of Okada, \textit{et al.} \cite{Okada1} suggests that the amplitude of these oscillations decays exponentially in the small mass ratio limit, so such a system is a natural setting to analyze using exponential asymptotic methods.
+The knowledge that the diatomic Toda lattice exhibits near-integrable dynamics has inspired many authors to search for solitary-wave solutions to these periodic systems.
+Early results established that these lattices do not produce the localized pulse-like solutions that are typically associated with the Toda Lattice \cite{Toda2}.
+Nevertheless, numerical studies such as \cite{Hornquist1, Okada1, Tabata1}, as well as experimental studies using electrical transmission lines \cite{Kofane1}, indicate that any solitary wave that propagates through a diatomic Toda lattice leaves a trail of non-decaying oscillations in its wake.
+In particular, the work of Okada et al. \cite{Okada1} suggested that the amplitude of these oscillations decays exponentially in the small mass-ratio limit, so such a system is a natural one to analyze using exponential asymptotic methods.
 Recently, the study by Vainchtein et al. \cite{Vainchtein1} (which we discussed briefly in Section \ref{intro}), used a scale-separation method to obtain an asymptotic solution to the diatomic Toda system in terms of hypergeometric functions.

-The earliest analytical work on the behavior of solitary waves in a diatomic Toda lattice system was in Dash and Patanaik \cite{Dash1}, who extended the work of Toda on the uniform lattice to identify solitary-wave behavior.
-Their solutions were complex-valued and hence not physical \cite{Mokross2}, but their results suggested that analytical methods can be adapted to the diatomic problem.
+The earliest analytical work on the behavior of solitary waves in a diatomic Toda lattice system was that of Dash and Patanaik \cite{Dash1}, who extended the work of Toda on the uniform lattice to identify solitary-wave dynamics.
+Their solutions were complex-valued and hence not physical \cite{Mokross2}, but their results suggested that analytical methods can be adapted to the diatomic lattices.